Neuter Campaign

 I am not a vet, vet nurse, tech or student, can I join?
 Can I bring my partner, family or friends?

 Yes!
 Non-vet professionals are always welcome in our courses/missions.
 Explore Otavalo during the day while your friend is neutering, then reconnect with the group in the evening.
-If you prefer, you can participate in the campaign, helping to carry animals and recover them from anaesthesia.
+Or, if you want, participate in the campaign, carrying animals and recovering them from anaesthesia.
 See the prices below.
-The principle is the same for everyone: the ticket covers your expenses and a donation towards the sterilisation campaign.
+The principle is the same for everyone: the ticket covers your expenses and a donation towards the neuter campaign.

 -